elvinlife/Prism/MidtermProject1/README.md

 If your programming is working, you will pass the test named *insert_one*.
 (By running `cargo test`.)

 We will use other private tests to grade your submission.
 The tests will insert several blocks into a new blockchain, and check whether the tip is correct.
-The tests contain forking scenarios  to check the correctness of your longest chain rule.
+The tests contain forking/branching scenarios to check the correctness of your longest chain rule.

 We will *NOT* call insert function with invalid blocks.
 Specifically, we will not insert a block whose parent is not already inserted.